Abhijitcoin/tx-fees-jsong-pb-sf-072618/README.md

 # parse the tx
 # initialize input sum
 # iterate over all inputs (t.tx_ins)
-    # get the values from the TxIn.value method you wrote in 4.2
+    # get the values from the TxIn.value method you wrote in the last lesson
     # add to input sum
 # initialize output sum
 # iterate over all outputs (t.tx_outs)